 We develop systems for cyber data science that enable our graph analytics while enabling privacy, parallelism, and streaming.

 EpiCom is our approach to improving the resilience, security, and performance of distributed systems.
 We address vulnerabilities inherent in today's centralized management and detection systems and use predictive analysis to reason about distributed system security.

 Our Multi-Scale Integrated Information and Telecommunications System (MIITS) supports Internet, PSTN, Wireless, and Botnet models that can be combined with our other transportation, activity, demand, and social network models.

-The Tracer FIRE and Tracer INFERNO events provide hands-on computer security workshops to strengthen the community of cyber defenders in DOE, other government agencies, and critical infrastructure.
+The FIRE and INFERNO events provide hands-on computer security workshops to strengthen the community of cyber defenders in DOE, other government agencies, and critical infrastructure.
 These workshops build a distributed team of cyber defenders with the latest skills necessary to respond to cyber intrusions.

 Covert & steganographic channels allow undetected communications in a network.
 We develop methods and tools for creating, disrupting, and detecting these channels.